m0nK3man/elk-docker-swarm/README.md

 - Add recommended environment configurations as Ulimits and Swap disable to the docker-compose.

 - Make it ready to be extended into a multinode cluster.

-- Configuring the Self-Monitoring and the Filebeat agent that ship ELK logs to ELK itself. (as a step to shipping it to a monitoring cluster in the future).

-- Configured Prometheus Exporters.

 - The Makefile that simplifies everything into some simple commands.